 The display begins by noting that cooking is a big responsibility, one that should only be undertaken when an adult is present.
 Children are advised that in the event of a fire, they need to warn everyone in the house, get out and stay out, go to their Safe Meeting Place, and call 9-1-1.

 Stoves and ovens are frequently centrally located in the kitchen, making them a common source for fire hazards and burns.
-Children need to stay out of the “Kid-Free Zone,” which extends three feet from these appliances.
-They are advised to never grab handles off the stove or climb onto the stove or surrounding counters.
+Children need to stay out of the “Kid Free Zone,” which extends three feet from these appliances.
+Never grab handles off of the stove or climb onto the stove or surrounding counters.
 And if they notice that the stove is on, they should tell an adult.

 Enabling children to be proactive in kitchen fire safety is an important element of having a fire safe home.
 The display includes a section encouraging children to note what potential dangers they see in the pictures provided.

-The display goes on to address burns.
-It notes that burns can be cooled with cool water.
-If a child is burned, he/she is reminded to tell an adult and to refrain from putting ice, butter, or other substances on the burn.
-Children are reminded that hot food and drinks can burn their mouths and they should have an adult test their food and to wait for their food to cool before they eat it.
+What’s more, the roll up banner notes that burns can be cooled with cool water.
+If a child is burned, he or she is reminded to tell an adult and to refrain from putting ice, butter, or other substances on the burn.
+Also, that hot food and drinks can burn their mouths and they should have an adult test their food and to wait for their food to cool before they eat it.

-FREE PERSONALIZATION on Display!
-Tabletop Displays Engage, Inform, and Protect
+FREE PERSONALIZATION on Tabletop Displays.
+Engage, Inform, and Protect!

-- 2 feet high and 3 feet wide – greater impact
+- 3 feet high and 2 feet wide for a greater impact

-- Vivid graphics – grab & hold attention
+- Vivid graphics to grab and hold attention

-- Retractable stand & carrying case – lightweight & portable
+- Retractable stand and carrying case that is lightweight and portable

 - Presenter’s Guide – helps you hold an expert event

-- Durable, high quality materials – use over and over again
+- Durable, high quality materials so you can use your banner over and over again